FTBpro/count-von-count/README.md

 If you are familiar with Ruby and Capistrano, you can skip this section and follow this - [Deploy using Ruby & Capistrano](#deploy-using-ruby-and-capistrano)

-  * clone the git repository into your folder of choice (recommended to use our default - /home/deploy/count-von-count/current)
-  * run `sudo ./lib/scripts/setup.sh`. if the last 2 output lines are
+Run `sudo ./lib/scripts/setup.sh`. if the last 2 output lines are

          ~~~
          >>> nginx is running